alissatroiano/team-4-april-2022/docs/pull_request_template.md

 # Pull Request Title

 ## Pull Request References:
-- PLEASE IDENTIFY THE ISSUE/FEATURE/TASK THIS PR IS ASSOCIATED WITH.
-E.G:
+- Which issue/task is this PR resolving
-    - #U01 👈 Notice the `#`, followed by the Prefix Category of `U`, and then the feature number `01`
+  - Please reference the issue/task by using `#` followed by the issue's number (example: `#05`)ss
-    - If you are not sure where to find the issue, feel free to use the Direct URL to the Issue itself.

 ## Description:
 - Brief summary of your PR